hillc255/pluralsight-kinesis/README.md

      app usage:  brief description
      <go to tab - permissions> make sure access permissions: Read and Wrie
      <go to tab - keys and tokens> generate 4 keys: Consumer API keys (2), Access token & access token secret (2)
 5. Add the 2 keys to this app

+*Currently, when this app is run some tweets stream but there are intermittent errors:
+JSONObject["text"] not found.